citp/privacy-policy-historical/j/jo/job/jobmarket.com.hk.md

 Your use of this Internet site is subject to the Terms and Conditions posted on this Internet site which are subject to changes from time to time.

 **How to Contact Us**
-If you have any questions, comments or concerns about this Privacy Policy or the information practices of this Internet site, you may contact us by email to [jobmarket@jobmarket.com.hk](mailto:jobmarket@jobmarket.com.hk) or mail to 17/F., Sing Tao News Corporation Building, 3 Tung Wong Road, Shau Kei Wan, Hong Kong.
+If you have any questions, comments or concerns about this Privacy Policy or the information practices of this Internet site, you may contact us by email to

+[jobmarket@jobmarket.com.hk](mailto:jobmarket@jobmarket.com.hk) or mail to 17/F., Sing Tao News Corporation Building, 3 Tung

 **Changes to This Privacy Policy**
 This Privacy Policy is subject to changes and revisions from time to time.
 Please check periodically for updated version before you provide any personal information to this Internet site.

 This Privacy Policy was last updated on 07 July, 2006.

+|